RLS Best Practices for Data Sources and Workbooks

-When a visualization is viewed in Tableau (Desktop, Server, or Online), Tableau sends an optimized query to the RDBMS which then processes the query and sends results back to Tableau to render the visualization with the resulting data.
+When a visualization is viewed in Tableau Desktop, Tableau Server, or Tableau Cloud, Tableau sends an optimized query to the RDBMS which then processes the query and sends results back to Tableau to render the visualization with the resulting data.
 The order of operations for when joins, calculations, and filters are carried out depends on the query optimizer and how the query is executed.

 When using a live connection to a data source in Tableau, the performance of the query execution is dependent on the query optimizer which translates the incoming SQL into an efficient plan for retrieving the data.